CentaurusInfra/fornax-serverless/hack/test-gce/gce_run.md

 ## Machine and file Prepare
 If you already have machine and with source file ready, and have all build execut file on  ~/go/src/CentaurusInfra/fornax-serverlessan/bin, you can copy following file to $HOME(or create new file with the same name and copy following file content to the file).
+Or go to /hach/gce_test/

 ```script
 gce_create_deploy.sh